top of page

 Hello Reader!

 From the aircraft window, the sea was dotted with vessels scattered across the horizon, quietly illuminated in the dim light.
-Some may have been fishing boats, others support or commercial vessels, already at work before the city woke.
+Some may have been fishing boats, while others were support or commercial vessels, already at work before the city woke.

-This was not a passive scene — it reflected work in progress.
+It was calm—almost still.
+But I knew better as someone in Supply Chain.
+This was not a passive scene; it reflected work in progress.

 What the Photo Doesn’t Show